 Featured Seedsman: Stanley Knepp, Indiana, firstname.lastname@example.org

-To learn more about optimizing nitrogen in your area contact Stanley Knepp from Indiana (email@example.com) or your local Channel Seedsman.
+To learn more about tips related to burndown herbicide applications, contact Stanley Knepp from Indiana (email@example.com) or your local Channel Seedsman.

 Individual results may vary, and performance may vary from location to location and from year to year.
 This result may not be an indicator of results you may obtain as local growing, soil and weather conditions may vary.
 Growers should evaluate data from multiple locations and years whenever possible.

 ALWAYS READ AND FOLLOW PESTICIDE LABEL DIRECTIONS.
 Tank mixtures: The applicable labeling for each product must be in the possession of the user at the time of application.
 Follow applicable use instructions, including application rates, precautions and restrictions of each product used in the tank mixture.
 Monsanto has not tested all tank mix product formulations for compatibility or performance other than specifically listed by brand name.
 Always predetermine the compatibility of tank mixtures by mixing small proportional quantities in advance.
 Roundup® is a registered trademark of Monsanto Technology LLC. ©2013 Monsanto Company.
 04092013EJP